 December: Receive PSAT Scores

-You’ll typically receive your PSAT scores in early December, about six weeks after you take the test.
-While you’ll be able to see how well you scored and if you met the most recent National Merit Semifinalist cutoff for your state, the cutoffs can change year to year, so you won’t know if you’re for sure a Semifinalist until your senior year.
+You’ll typically get your PSAT scores in early December, about six weeks after you take the test.
+While you'll be able to see how well you scored and whether you meet your state's most recent National Merit Semifinalist cutoff, remember that these cutoffs can change slightly each year, so you won’t know for sure whether you're a Semifinalist until the beginning of your senior year.

 Winter/Spring: NMSC Determines High Scorers

-During this time, the National Merit Scholarship Committee is determining the 50,000 high scorers who quality for the National Merit program.
+During this time, the NMSC determines the 50,000 high scorers who quality for the National Merit program.

 September: Semifinalists Announced

-In early Septemeber of your senior year, you’ll finally learn if you’re officially a National Merit Semifinalist.
-Of the 50,000 high scorers determined by the NMSC, 16,000 will become Semifinalists, and the remaining 34,000 will be recognized as Commended Students but won’t move forward with the National Merit Program.
+In early September of your senior year, you’ll finally learn whether you’re officially a National Merit Semifinalist or not.
+Of the 50,000 high scorers determined, 16,000 will become Semifinalists, and the remaining 34,000 will be recognized as Commended Students (but won’t move forward with the National Merit Program).